-Steve Seddig has been a member of Wylie Fire-Rescue since 1994.
-He currently serves as fire marshal and division chief.
-He is the elected president of the Collin County Fire & Arson Investigators Association and was instrumental in bringing to Texas one of only two annual fire death investigation courses in the country that uses human case studies.
-He holds a Bachelor of Science in Emergency Administration from the University of North Texas in Denton, Texas, Associate of Applied Science – Fire Science from Collin College in Plano, Texas, and Associate of Applied Science – Law Enforcement Technology from Rio Salado College in Tempe, Ariz.
+Steve Seddig retired in January 2023 after 28 years of service in the City of Wylie Fire-Rescue.
+He served as fire marshal, and division chief, and was commissioned Texas Peace officer for 22 years.
+He is a certified Texas master fire investigator and an International Association of Arson Investigators Certified Fire Investigator.
+He is the elected president of the Collin County Fire & Arson Investigators Association and was instrumental in bringing to Texas one of only two annual fire death investigation courses in the country that uses human case studies or willed body donations, now in its eleventh year.
+He is a graduate of the National Fire Academy Executive Fire Officer program, holds a Bachelor of Science in Emergency Administration from the University of North Texas in Denton, Texas, an Associate of Applied Science – Fire Science from Collin College in Plano, Texas, and an Associate of Applied Science – Law Enforcement Technology from Rio Salado College in Tempe, Ariz.
+Currently, he is pursuing a Masters of Forensic Anthropology, at Texas State University.
+His thesis research interests include the effect of fire on the human body during turbulent room fires and car fires.
+Recently, he was named a co-principal investigator and key member of the Forensic Anthropology Center at Texas State (FACTS) National Institute of Justice (NIJ) $1,087,985.00 grant that aims to develop Forensic Fire Death Investigation: Cross-Disciplinary Research and Performance Standards Development for Structural and Vehicle Fire Scenes.
+This grant will use future annual fire death class training scenarios to meet experiments and gather scientific data used to meet NIJ deliverables.